norfolkuncertainty/devopsdaysnz2018/daytwo.md

 Shared engineering manifesto in source control signed by all staff

 - Dependable is better than fashionable
-- Prefer industry standare tech
+- Prefer industry standard tech
-- Get creative when neccessary
+- Get creative when necessary

 ## Anthony Borton - Four lessons learnt from Microsoft's DevOps Transformation